chucumber/mctoolkit/_posts/0001-01-01-youth-workers.markdown

 title: "How Youth Workers Create Meaningful Encounters for Young People"
 author: "Trine Ottosen"
-author-bio: "is an experienced youth worker and educator with a background in Norwegian, history, and political science.
-Since 2012, she has been actively working in Sola municipality, managing youth clubs and supporting young people’s development.
-Trine has been a dedicated member of Youth Work Norway’s National Board since 2011 and has served as the organization’s president since 2019, leading efforts to strengthen youth work across the country.
-Since 2019, Trine has also contributed her expertise to the Mobilizing Citizenship programme, empowering young voices through creative and civic exploration."

 author-2: "Kristina Ketola Bore"
-author-bio-2: "joined Kunsthall Stavanger in 2019, coming from a background as a curator, writer, and editor.
-Since then, she has played a pivotal role in shaping the institution’s curatorial and strategic direction.
-Her work at the kunsthall includes exhibitions and commissioned projects with artists such as Lex Brown, Bárbara Wagner & Benjamin de Burca, Cindy Ji Hye Kim, Nnena Kalu, Laurel Schwulst, and Farah Al Qasimi, among others. <br><br> With a sustained interest in social practice, Kristina has significantly expanded the institution’s educational initiatives—growing the team, structuring a comprehensive program, and launching Mobilizing Citizenship, a practice-based research project for youth focused on civic engagement through art. <br><br> A key advocate for digital innovation, Kristina has been instrumental in developing Kunsthall Stavanger’s digital platform, commissioning and curating online works such as Mouthpiece (2022) by Stine Janvin, a participatory digital performance, and the series Queer Culture Year: Even When We Can't We Must (2023). <br><br> Beyond her curatorial work, Kristina is a central force in the ongoing development of Kunsthall Stavanger as a forward-looking institution.
-She also serves as deputy chair of Kunsthallene i Norge, contributing to the national discourse on contemporary art and institutional development."
 ---

 <div class="foreword" markdown="1" tabindex="-1">